And you can be on with us by calling 800-282-2882.

 Going back, I could go back to Crispus Addicts, but Frederick Douglass, what did he say?

-And and matter of fact, even the style of schools at a time when it was illegal.
+And matter of fact, even established schools at a time when it was illegal.

 Correct, illegal to teach a black person how to read or write.

-Yes, yes and then you come forward to the boys who talks about having to educate an intellectual uh tenth of the population so they can be a leadership class, so they can show people the direction, the right direction to go in.
+And then you come forward to Du Bois who talks about having to educate an intellectual tenth of the population so they can be a leadership class, so they can show people the direction, the right direction to go in.

-And then you come forward, and even Dr. King saying the best thing that came out of the civil rights movement, people organizing, strategizing, people engaged in nonviolent social protests was that here you had black people exhibiting positive leadership, a noble cause of equality and justice for all.
+And then you come forward, even Dr. King saying the best thing that came out of the civil rights movement, people organizing, strategizing, people engaged in nonviolent social protests, was that here you had black people exhibiting positive leadership, a noble cause of equality and justice for all.

-And and and speaking of leaders, you uh part of your title is phony leaders.
+And speaking of leaders, part of your title is phony leaders.

 Oh, yes.

-And and by the way, you mentioned uh leaders, and I'm kind of getting far afield uh uh with because I want to talk about education a little bit with you.
+And by the way, you mentioned leaders, and I'm kind of getting far afield because I want to talk about education a little bit with you.

-And I asked them, I say, Well, who is the Japanese leader in our country?
+And I ask them, I say, well, who is the Japanese leader in our country?

-Who who is the Irish, the Scottish, the Armenian, the uh French.
+Who is the Irish, the Scottish, the Armenian, the French?

 I say, you can't name any names.

-And I say, well, well, what is there what kind of assumptions must one make about black people to say that we uniquely need leaders?
+And I say, well, what is there, what kind of assumptions must one make about black people say that we uniquely need leaders?

-That is that we don't need that we don't know where to go unless we have what less w unless we're told to by somebody who's a leader.
+That is, that we don't need, that we don't know where to go unless we're told to by somebody who's a leader.

 That's a lot of American mass media locked into an old mindset that there's got to be a new Dr. King.